odinuv/web/en/apv/walkthrough/dynamic-page/array.md

 An array is a collection of elements, each element has a value and an **index** (or **key**) through which it is accessed in the array.
 This means that **keys must by unique**.
-Because PHP is a dynamically typed language, each value and key can be of a different type.
+Because PHP is a dynamically typed language, each value and each key can be of a different type.
 There are two types of arrays in PHP:

 - **ordinal** (indexes are e.g. integers)